-4.4.1 Before and during During Kick-off
+4.4.1 Before and During Kick-off

-If a robot violates the positioning restrictions made in Section 3.6 at the time the Set set state starts, it will be penalized and removed for 15 s.
-If a robot enters the areas of the other team before the ball in play is in play, it will be penalized and removed according to the standard removal penalty.
+If a robot violates the positioning restrictions made in Section 3.6 at the time the set state starts, it will be penalized and removed for 15 s.
+If a robot enters the areas of the other team before the ball is in play, it will be penalized and removed according to the standard removal penalty.

-4.4.2 Penalty Own Goal Area, at all times
+4.4.2 Own Goal Area

-During the whole game only set and playing states, at most three players (including goalkeeper) from the same team can be the same penalty can be within their own goal area at the same time.
-This means a total of 6 robots may in the same penalty area at the same time.
+During the set and playing states, at most three players can be within their own goal area at the same time.

-A robot is within the penalty goal area if any part of its body is touching the ground inside the penalty goal area or touching one of its lines.
-The penalty is applied when any additional players (whether field player or goalkeeper) enter the area in playing, or to the excessive players closest to the border of the goal area in set.
-Note that if a player is pushed into the penalty goal area by an opponent, this robot will not be subject to removal, unless it fails to exit the area within 5 s (or 5 s after getting up if the pushing led to falling).
+A robot is within the goal area if any part of its body is touching the ground inside the goal area or touching one of its lines.
+The penalty is applied when any additional players enter the area in playing, or to the excessive players closest to the border of the goal area in set.
+Note that if a player is pushed into the goal area by an opponent, this robot will not be subject to removal, unless it fails to exit the area within 5 s (or 5 s after getting up if the pushing led to falling).